 There are 3 main types of life insurance policies:

 If you don’t have any dependants, you may decide you don't need life insurance.
-However, if you’ve a partner or family who depend on your income, to cover a mortgage, for example, it’s worth looking into.
+However, if you have a partner or family who depend on your income, to cover a mortgage, for example, it’s worth looking into.

 Another factor to consider is price.
 If you’re young and healthy, life insurance offers good value for money – giving you high cover at a relatively low cost.
 If you take it out later in life, it may cost you more.